-- 23.1.
-When pupils are attending educational activities off the school site, that have been approved by the school, the register will be marked to show this is the case. - 23.2.
-Approved Sporting Activity sporting activity off the school site, which is of an educational nature, approved by the school and supervised by someone authorised by the Headteacher, such activity should be marked using the P code 'Approved Sporting Activity'.
+23.1.
+When pupils are attending educational activities off the school site, that have been approved by the school, the register will be marked to show this is the case.

+23.2.
+Approved Sporting Activity

+If a pupil is participating in a supervised sporting activity off the school site, which is of an educational nature, approved by the school and supervised by someone authorised by the Headteacher, such activity should be marked using the P code 'Approved Sporting Activity'.